Academic Dean's Office

-The Office of Institutional Research, located on the third floor of Bolling Center, serves as a resource for College committees and administrative offices to assist in their planning and decisionmaking to provide the highest quality undergraduate education in the liberal arts.
+The Office of Institutional Research (IR), located in Tyler Hall, serves as a resource for College committees and administrative offices to assist in their planning and decision making to provide the highest quality undergraduate education in the liberal arts.
 The Office also serves as the source of data for outside constituents such as federal and state government and college guide publications.
-The Fact Book, a collection of statistics from various campus offices, is published for the Board of Trustees out of this office, can be found on the Office’s website and is useful for answering to general questions about the College.
+The Fact Book, a collection of statistics from various campus offices, can be found on the IR website and is useful for answering general questions about the College.

 Integrated Learning, Center for

 The Center for Integrated Learning (CIL) helps students discover the gifts and passions that will allow them to make a unique contribution to the world and to provide them the opportunities to gain concrete skills, knowledge and experience that will lead to the achievement of their vocational and service aspirations.
 Located on the first floor of the Landrum Bolling Center, the Center for Integrated Learning includes the Career Education, Civic Engagement and Sustainability offices.